harrisskordas/Data-Engineering-Lab---Regeneration/README.md

 ### 5. Visualization of Results Using Power BI
 The final phase involved visualizing the results and insights gained from the Data Warehouse and ML models using **Power BI**.
 This enabled stakeholders to make data-driven decisions through interactive and intuitive dashboards.

-## Conclusion

-This project significantly enhanced the data capabilities of **Cataschevastika**, providing them with a modern Data Warehouse, advanced analytical tools, and insightful visualizations.
-These improvements are expected to drive better business decisions and strategic planning.

-Feel free to customize or add any additional details to this report as needed.